 Telekom Malaysia explores decentralized data management for IoT devices.

-Education remains a cornerstone of any sustainable Web3 ecosystem.
+Education remains a cornerstone of any lasting Web3 ecosystem.
 Universities like Universiti Malaya, MMU, and APU are leading this shift with specialized blockchain programs.
-These institutions bridge academic theory with real-world projects verified by MDEC and Bank Negara Malaysia.
+These schools connect academic theory with real‑world projects verified by MDEC and Bank Negara Malaysia.

 Institutions: UM, MMU, APU